For showtimes, click here.

-The Bad Seed opened on Broadway in December 1954 and shocked with its sweet yet sinister lead character Rhoda, played by Patty McCormack, who inherited her genes from an even darker past.
+The Bad Seed opened on Broadway in December 1954 and shocked audiences with its sweet yet sinister lead character Rhoda, played by Patty McCormack.

 The movie adaption is noteworthy for sticking closely to the original play and reuniting the Broadway cast whose honed performances shot the film into cult classic status.